RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Dis_01.jpeg" alt="Description" width="800">
 </p>

 The process of lifting the top cover can now begin.
-This is the part where the most care must be taken, so the process should be carried out in the following steps:
+This is the part where the most care must be taken, so it should be carried out in the following steps:

 1. Release the small clips on each side of the top cover.
 2. Disconnect the ground and keyboard connectors on the right-hand side.